Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 Do Siblings of Autistic Children Suffer Increased Stress?

-Growing up with an autistic sibling has its own unique challenges for brothers and sisters.
-According to a research paper on siblings of autistic children (The Quality of Life among Siblings of Autistic Individuals: A Scoping Review), “non-autistic siblings of autistic individuals experienced decreased psychological well-being, less perceived social support, increased aggressiveness and conflict-proneness, and higher levels of anxiety and stress impacting their quality of life.”
+While sibling relationships are different in every family, growing up with an autistic sibling has its own unique challenges.
+According to a research paper on siblings of autistic children (The Quality of Life Among Siblings of Autistic Individuals: A Scoping Review), “non-autistic siblings of autistic individuals experienced decreased psychological well-being, less perceived social support, increased aggressiveness and conflict-proneness, and higher levels of anxiety and stress impacting their quality of life.”

 By understanding and addressing sibling stress, providing support, fostering open communication, and promoting self-care, we can create an environment that supports the well-being of all family members.

 It is difficult to single out generic issues that affect families with an autistic child or children.
-It is especially complex when trying to understand the effects of autism on siblings, given that all families are different and all children are different within those families.
+It is especially complex when trying to understand the effects of autism on siblings, given that all families are different and all children within those families are different.

 Here are some common issues that have been highlighted on how autism affects siblings.